 In addition to Experience Points and gil, you also get Tech Points for adding mastering the abilities in your character's Point Build System, and "Player Points" used for buying yourself new bonuses, gameplay options, characters and etc. Finally, the game has RPG Elements, meaning that almost any boss is surmountable with sufficient Level Grinding.

 Aside from the gameplay and story, the game features countless allusions to the franchise.
-There are dozens of Continuity Nods and Mythology Gags, the developers have clearly Shown Their Work to properly represent the cast and their games of origin, there's quite a bit of Lampshade Hanging and Meme Acknowledgment, and the storyline is also chock full of allusions to previous games, from story parallels to line dropping.
+There are dozens of Continuity Nods and Mythology Gags, the developers have clearly Shown Their Work to properly represent the cast and their games of origin, there's quite a bit of Lampshade Hanging and Meme Acknowledgement, and the storyline is also chock full of allusions to previous games, from story parallels to line dropping.
 In short, the game doubles as a love letter to twenty years of Final Fantasy and the fandom that made it so famous.
 Being that it is a fighting game, players also get to have fun beating up their most hated characters with their most beloved, and can play out match-ups fans have argued for years.
 You want to see Kefka and Sephiroth duke it out, or Cloud and Squall have a duel?
 It's all yours.